Tuesday, March 1, 2022 · 16 min read

 Both used the voltage of all three phases for the frequency measurement.
 Five-step changes in each direction between 50.000 and 49.000 Hz were made.
 The time constant - the time from the initiation of the step-change until the measured frequency has reached 63% of the setpoint delta - was evaluated, see one example in Figure 9.
 The faster of transducers had a time constant of 45±4 milliseconds and the standard version had a time constant of 86±3 milliseconds.

-The measurement also validated the accuracy and response time of both frequency transmitters hence providing Uniper sufficient data for validation of FCR performance.
+The measurement also validated the accuracy and response time of both frequency transmitters hence providing Uniper with sufficient data for the validation of FCR performance.

 Based on the test results, Uniper could make an educated selection of proper frequency transducers based on each specific generating unit’s requirements.
 By having a detailed characterization of the different transducers, it is also possible for Uniper to simplify the test protocol of turbine governors.
 With the data now available it is acceptable to inject the simulated grid frequency in the software of the turbine governor and adjust the result by using the tested characteristics of the frequency transducer.
 This simplifies the testing significantly.